lemus-isa-17/ProgrammingChallenges/lemus-project/README.md

 ## Running the program

 The program runs from the command line, where the CSV files to combine are included as arguments.
 For example, to run the code, one could write:

     'python3 lemus_CSV.py ./fixtures/clothing.csv ./fixtures/accessories.csv'

-The code then outputs the rows from the original files with the new 'filename' column included.
+The code then outputs a new CSV file with the rows from the original files and a new 'filename' column included.

 ## Testing